carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 CWL workflows are written in the YAML syntax.
 This [short tutorial](https://www.commonwl.org/user_guide/yaml/) explains the parts of YAML used in CWL.
 A CWL document contains the workflow and the requirements for running that workflow.
-All CWL document should start with two lines of code:
+All CWL documents should start with two lines of code:

 ~~~
 cwlVersion: v1.2